DTJF/girtobac/_9_ChangeLog.md

 New:

+- renamed for GIT (in lower case now)
 - GIT version control system
-- renamed for GIT (lower case)
 - hosted on GitHub.com
 - CMake build scripts for executable and documentation
-- code listings clean of documentational comments (fb-doc-0.4.0)
+- code listings skip documentational comments (fb-doc-0.4.0)
 - options -h and -v

 Bugfixes:

-- Minor adaptions in the documentation context
+- improved translation of lists and hash tables
 - more user information in output
 - optimzed caller / callee graphs (fb-doc-0.4.0)
+- Minor adaptions in the documentation context

-Released on 2015 October, ??  .
+Released on 2015 October, 11.

 ## GirToBac-0.2  {#SubSecV-0-2}